tc39/notes/meetings/2019-01/jan-29.md

 BFS: We want to make sure we don't make people feel empowered by using backlashes.
 I'm not opposed to changing the name, but I would be careful in how we present it if we do.

-LBR: This is not about backlashes but acknowledging an issue raised in good faith.
+LEO: This is not about backlashes but acknowledging an issue raised in good faith.

 KS: I actually like the idea of protests; what else are people going to do?
 I think it's good for people to make themselves heard.